Photo Copyright Affect Autism

 Once you have a sensory profile of your child, a sensory integration occupational therapist can create a sensory diet for your child.
 This has nothing to do with food.
 You’ll hear the term sensory diet so I want to explain what it means.

-A SENSORY DIET is simply self-regulation work at the first functional emotional developmental capacity that will help your child to feel more at ease throughout the day.
+A SENSORY DIET is a prescription of sorts of regulation activities at the first functional emotional developmental capacity that you can incorporate into your playful interactions with your child that will help your child to feel more at ease throughout the day.

 A good sensory integration occupational therapy clinic will have a room full of fun stuff like platform swings, lycra swings to provide proprioceptive pressure on the child’s body as they lay in it and swing, ankle weights, weighted vests, fun lights that can be on in a darkened room, balls and toys of different textures, weight, and feel, mats everywhere to crash on and lay on, pillows or foam stuffed duvet covers for kids to climb on and jump onto, etc. in the context of emotional interactions.

-All of these tools help us help our children feel at ease so they can attend to the world and so we can work on moving them up the developmental ladder with higher levels of engagement and interaction.
+All of these tools help us support our children feel at ease so they can attend to the world and so we can guide their developmental progress with more engagement and interaction.
 You have to think about the need for regulation as the need for food or water or sleep.
 If you are hungry, thirsty, or tired, you will find it hard to be attentive to what you are doing.

-For children on the spectrum, their sensory issues will overwhelm them most of each and every day and cause them to use habits that help them stay regulated.
+Children with sensory integration differences may be overwhelmed by sensory input frequently each and every day and cause them to develop adaptive techniques that help them stay regulated.

 This is the beauty of the DIR approach.
 It looks at the underlying cause rather than the symptoms.
-It takes into account all of the factors affecting the child’s ability to attend to the world and with a team of professionals all working together with a common goal, the child can move up the developmental ladder.
+It takes into account all of the factors affecting the child’s ability to attend to the world.
+With a team of professionals and the parents and child all working together with a common goal, the child can enjoy their developmental progress.